 The area along CTH A south of USH 41 is nearly fully developed and a full or partial interchange at CTH A and USH 41 would have no impact on the further development of this area.
 The area along CTH A and STH 47 north of USH 41 for the most part is open to development.
-However, large tracks of environmentally sensitive wetland which included the Buboltz Nature Center, would curb the area that can be developed.
+However, large tracks of environmentally sensitive wetland which included the Buboltz Nature Center, limit the area that can be developed.

-The traffic projections on which the impacts of the three alternates assume the orderly development of the area north of USH 41 in accordance with the adopted "Town of Grand Chute Comprehensive Plan".
+The traffic projections on which the impacts of the three alternates are based, assume the orderly development of the area north of USH 41 in accordance with the adopted "Town of Grand Chute Comprehensive Plan".
 Since the comprehensive plan is based on no interchange at CTH A and USH 41, the construction of a full or partial interchange could result in changes to the plan.

-Figures A-8, A-9 and A-10 show the traffic projections for the three alternates for the worst-case scenario.
-These projections assume that some of the planned residential areas north of USH 41 will be replaced by an industrial park.
+Figures B-8, B-9 and B-10 show the traffic projections for the three alternates for the worst-case scenario.
+These projections assume that some of the planned residential areas on CTH A north of USH 41 will be replaced by an industrial park.

-The industrial park would have a significant impact on the amount of traffic on CTH A and other local streets when compared to the traffic projected for development in accordance to be approved comprehensive plan.
+For the no interchange alternate, the industrial park would have a significant impact on the amount of traffic on CTH A and other local streets when compared to the traffic projected for development in accordance to be approved comprehensive plan..
 The traffic on CTH A at USH 41 would increase by 20 to 25 percent.
 The increase on Capitol Drive would be about 20 percent and increase on CTH A south of Capitol would be 12 percent.
 The traffic on USH 41 at CTH A is actually projected to decrease slightly.